Skip to content

 Alongside books, as an independent learner, you are encouraged to explore other sources.

-You may wish to start with the Library’s print and online journal collection, which showcases subject specific publications that cover contemporary and up to date activity, plus feature new and young designers and artists.
+You may wish to start with the Library’s print and online journal collection (opens in a new window), which showcases subject specific publications that cover contemporary and up to date activity, plus feature new and young designers and artists.

 You may also want to explore sources outside of the library.
 Our alternative information sources (opens in a new window) page highlights podcasts, TED talks, and YouTube channels that may form a good springboard.